Close

 Award Categories, Qualifications, and Guidelines

-Award Description: The Advocacy Award honors those who have exhibited long-standing, dedicated, and enthusiastic support of legislative and/or regulatory advocacy for the purpose of advancing the HI profession and health record practices.
+Award Description: The Advocacy Award honors those who have exhibited long-standing and enthusiastic support of legislative and/or regulatory advocacy for the purpose of advancing the HI profession and health record practices.

-Qualifications: Qualified nominees are individuals or groups that are committed to supporting the HI profession by advancing AHIMA’s mission and vision through involvement in public policy/advocacy initiatives on behalf of AHIMA and/or an AHIMA component state association.
+Qualifications: Qualified nominees are individuals or groups that have worked tirelessly to support the HI profession by advancing AHIMA’s mission and vision through involvement in public policy/advocacy initiatives on behalf of AHIMA and/or an AHIMA Component Association.
 Nominee must be an AHIMA member at the time of nomination.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • A minimum of three year’s involvement in advocacy initiatives that promote AHIMA’s mission and vision.